joe-singh/joe-singh.github.io/bookreviews.md

 # Book Reviews

-Summaries of what I learned from my latest read Allahh:
+Summaries of what I learned from my latest read Allahkh:

 <!--
 |:---:|:-------------------------:|:-------------------------:|